Secondary and Higher Order Rainbows

 Zeroth Order Glow

-There is the zeroth order, featuring no reflection, just refraction, however it is not a rainbow, rather just a glow of light that makes the sun appear like it is brighter than usual.
+There is a zeroth order, featuring no reflection, just refraction, however it is not a rainbow, rather just a glow of light that makes the sun appear like it is brighter than usual.
 This occurance along with the sun's own brightness make it difficult to see third and fourth order rainbows.

 Why don't zero order rays create rainbows?

 This diagram illustrates rays of light that pass through a raindrop (right) and rays that reflect once off the back of a drop before exiting (bottom left).
 Notice how the zeroth order rays flare out, but after the first reflection the first order rays hit a hard line where they go back up.
-This line is the minimum angle of deviation where most of the rays cluster around (it is at 42.5 deg for red light and 40.7 for violet).
+This line is the minimum angle of deviation where most of the rays cluster around (it is at 42 deg for red light and 40 for violet).

-Next Page: Supernumerary Rainbows
+Suggested Next Pages: Reflection Rainbows Supernumerary Rainbows